-- Say, "I want to say again how appreciative I am for you all being here today to put in the effort of taking better care of yourselves, also for all the thought you put into today's activity.
-Consider how you can take what you have learned here today outside of this room and share it with others.
+- Say, "I want to say again how appreciative I am for you all being here today to put in the effort of taking better care of yourselves, also for all your thoughtfulness.
+We ask youth to do these activities and it's important that we model this behavior ourselves." - Say, "Consider how you can take what you have learned here today outside of this room and share it with others.
 I also want to encourage you to use your Self-Care Plan activities you selected on a daily basis and to make a habit of listening to the things you say to yourself throughout the day.
-Try to use the positive self-talk statements you wrote down earlier and make them a new habit." - Say, "Do you feel like you could use these activities in your own life?
-Would you change any part of it, or add on to them?" - Mention the next meeting time, location and the topic that will be covered, if applicable. - If time allows, close with a poem, song, story or tradition that highlights the concept of taking care of yourself.
+Try to use the positive self-talk statements you wrote down earlier and make them new habit." - Say, "Do you feel like you could use these activities in your own life?
+Would you feel comfortable sharing this with youth in your lives?" - Mention any upcoming events or notices, if applicable. - If time allows, close with a poem, song, story or tradition that highlights the concept of taking care of yourself.